kalebal/hn-redux/README.md

 ## Installation

-In the project directory, you can run:
+In the project directory, you can run

 ```bash
 yarn start
 ```

-Runs the app in the development mode.<br />
+This runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />